dji-sdk/Onboard-SDK-ROS/ReadMe.md

 #### C++11 Compiler
 We compile with C + + 11 Standard.
 #### djiosdk-core
-you need to download onboard-sdk,and install osdk-core.
+you need to download newest onboard-sdk,and install it.
 >$mkdir build
 >$cd build
 >$cmake..